docker/docs/content/manuals/admin/company/organizations.md

 2. Select your company on the **Choose profile** page.
 3. Under **Organizations**, select **Overview**.

+The organization overview page displays all organizations under your company.

 ## Add seats to an organization

 When you have a [self-serve](../../subscription/details.md#self-serve) subscription that has no pending subscription changes, you can add seats using the following steps.
+If you have a sales-assisted subscription, you can contact Docker support or sales to add seats.

 For more information about adding seats, see [Manage seats](/manuals/subscription/manage-seats.md#add-seats).